MSc Human Geography: Society and Space

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Human Geography: Society and Space.

-An upper second-class honours degree (or international equivalent) in Geography, Sociology, Anthropology, Philosophy, International Relations, Politics, Cultural Studies or any degree within the Social Sciences.
-Applicants with a lower class of degree with relevant work experience will be considered on a case-by-case basis.
+An upper second-class honours degree or international equivalent in Geography, Sociology, Anthropology, Philosophy, International Relations, Politics, Cultural Studies, English Literature, Architecture, History, Environmental Humanities or any degree within the Social Sciences.

 See international equivalent qualifications on the International Office website.